 The First Strides® Vermont workshop is offered for one 12-week session each year.

 We typically begin on the first Wednesday in May.
 Given the current circumstances surrounding COVID-19, the 2020 First Strides Vermont program is on hold.
-We will reevaluate as time goes on if and/or when we are able to meet as a group.
+We plan to reach out in alternative ways, primarily through email and our Facebook page .
 In the meantime, please stay connected in whatever ways are safe.
 Encourage your loved ones to set a goal with you of keeping fresh air, sunshine, and movement in your day to day lives.
 Be well and check back here for updates.